sanjdi/Banking-App/README.md

 # Banking-App API
 This is a simple term deposit final balance calculator built on Node.js.
-Use provided enpoint to as descibed in [APIDoc](#APIDoc).

 ## Setup